jayam04/python-projects/readme.md

 # Python3-FirstEdition
 A bunch of python programs and stuff
 Originally by @JymPatel

 ## Super Important Notice
 This is licenced under the Gnu Public Licence Version 3.
 Please read LICENCE to see the licence.

+## Latest Changes
+added the new program areas.py

 ## Program List
 areas.py to get areas of shapes